-Editorial: Scale and innovation has been added to your bookmarks.
+Editorial: Scale and innovation has been saved

 When it comes to innovation, scale is often seen as a hindrance.
 Common wisdom is that the best ideas come from people with nothing to lose – the company run out of a garage.
 Yet many large organizations do innovate successfully, taking advantage of their scale to cultivate the patience to let an idea breathe.